The most important things cannot be measured. The issues that are most important, long term, cannot be measured in advance.

 The feature progress report tracks the status of features and enablers during PI execution.
 It indicates which features are on track or behind at any point in time.
 The chart has two bars:

-- Plan – Represents the total number of stories planned for a feature.
+- Plan – Represents the total number of stories planned.

-- Actual – Represents the number of stories completed for a feature.
-The bar is shaded red or green, depending on whether or not the feature is on track.
+- Actual – Represents the number of stories completed.
+The bar is shaded red or green, depending on whether or not the item is on track.

 Program Predictability Measure